GathunguAlex/Artticals/README.md

 - `Magazine.find_by_name(name)`
   - Given a string of magazine's name, this method returns the first magazine object that matches
 - `Magazine#article_titles`
-  - Returns an array of the titles of all articles written for that magazine
+  - Returns an array strings of the titles of all articles written for that magazine
+- `Magazine#contributing_authors`
+  - Returns an array of authors who have written more than 2 articles for the magazine

 ## Rubric